ritvikmath/mapping-colombia-wetlands/README.md

 ## (3) WetlandPrediction.ipynb

-2. Fill in the sub-type of wetland you wish to predict under ***CHOOSE THE WETLAND SUB-TYPE YOU WOULD LIKE TO PREDICT***.
-Should be same choice as in last notebook.

-3. Run the drive code and wait for it to complete.
+1. Run the drive code and wait for it to complete.

 **Expected Output**: rasters in each sub-region directory starting with "predicted..." which contain the wetland sub-type predictions within that sub-region

 ## (4) PostProcessing.ipynb

-1. Set the ***BASE_ROI_FOLDER***.
-Should be same as ***regions_folder*** in the first notebook

-2. Fill in the sub-type of wetland you wish to predict under ***CHOOSE THE WETLAND SUB-TYPE YOU WOULD LIKE TO PREDICT***.
-Should be same choice used in last and second to last notebooks.

-3. Run the drive code and wait for it to complete.
+1. Run the drive code and wait for it to complete.

 **Expected Output**: rasters in each sub-region directory starting with "new_baseline..." which contain the updated baseline map for that sub-region.